 Ensure Physical Database Security:

-In the traditional sense, this suggests keeping your database server during a secure, locked environment with access controls in situ to stay unauthorized people out.
-But it also means keeping the database on a separate physical machine, faraway from the machines running application or web servers.
+In the traditional sense, this suggests keeping your database server in a secure, locked environment with access controls in situ to stay unauthorized people out.
+But it also means keeping the database on a separate physical machine, far away from the machines running applications or web servers.

 See our picks for the highest database security tools